warbe-maker/warbe-maker.github.io/_posts/2020-11-18-Common-VBA-Message-Form.markdown

 ### Service
-Display of any kind of message or content by intelligently considering the space required for the displayed elements: title, message, and buttons.
+Displays any kind of message or content by intelligently considering the space required for the displayed elements: title, message, and buttons.
 Waiting for the user to click a button, and providing a variant indicating which button the user had  clicked.
 ![Example of an error message using an additional free text reply button](../Assets/ErrrorMessageWithResumeButton.png)
 ![Example of an error message using an additional free text reply button](/Assets/ErrrorMessageWithResumeButton.png)